How Long to Use Red Light Therapy on Face?

 Follow the Recommended Duration

-Red light therapy works best when used for the right amount of time—typically 10 to 20 minutes per session.
+Red light therapy works best when used for the right amount of time, typically 10 to 20 minutes per session.

-The ideal duration depends on the condition being treated, with general skincare requiring 10–15 minutes, while acne or deep tissue repair may need up to 20 minutes.
+This allows the skin to absorb enough light energy to boost collagen production and cell repair.
+The ideal duration depends on the condition being treated , with general skincare requiring 10–15 minutes , while acne or deep tissue repair may need up to 20 minutesAlways follow device guidelines and maintain a routine to see steady improvements.

 Consistency is Key